 Mentally, Reed is stronger than six acres of Texas onions.
 He had a blue-chip peleton on a big ring bearing down on him all day – make that two days – and he didn’t blink.
-In the final round while Fowler knocked out flags, Spieth drained almost everything and Augusta turned into an echo chamber of almost pre-pubescent excitement, Reed never flickered.
+In the final round while Fowler knocked out flags, Spieth drained almost every putt he looked at and Augusta turned into an echo chamber of almost pre-pubescent excitement, Reed never flickered.
 And watching him – as you always feel when you’re watching Patrick Reed, be it in the Ryder Cup or anywhere else – you sense that whatever doesn’t kill him makes him stronger.
 Does that sound a little like sneaky admiration?
 Yes, well, perhaps it does.
 And, let’s be honest, perhaps it should.

 Put it this way, if Rory McIlroy had Reed’s balls – and I’m not talking ‘Titleist Pro V1’ – he’d win every time he teed it up.
 For the Ulsterman, the final round was a day when nothing went right and almost everything went right, not least his drives and putts.
 ‘He just hung in there a little better than I did and got the job done,’ said McIlroy afterwards, a comment which was as hopelessly disingenuous as Saturday night’s prediction that Reed would ‘feel the anxiety’ of a protecting a three-shot lead on the final day.
 If he truly believed that then Rory fatally underestimated the enemy, surprisingly so given what happened in the singles at the 2016 Ryder Cup at Hazeltine.
 Patrick Reed does not do anxiety.

 But aside from the anti-hero turning out to be the hero, it was – as ever – an intriguing couple of hours at Augusta.
 Who dresses these people?
-Reed’s Barbie pink shirt was dubious; Rickie Fowler’s orange and white ensemble made him look like a traffic cone; Justin Thomas, clearly, didn’t have a mirror in his hotel room – blue shirt, parmesan trousers and piebald shoes – Bubba Watson played the final round wearing shocking pink slippers and Rory McIlroy went with the popped collar pioneered by Lacoste and made famous by Diane Keaton in ‘Annie Hall’.
+Reed’s Barbie pink shirt was dubious; Rickie Fowler’s orange and white ensemble made him look like a traffic cone; Justin Thomas, clearly, didn’t have a mirror in his hotel room – blue shirt, parmesan trousers and piebald shoes – Bubba Watson played the final round wearing shocking – make that hideous – pink slippers and Rory McIlroy went with the popped collar pioneered by Lacoste and made famous by Diane Keaton in ‘Annie Hall’.
 Either he was chasing the frat-boy look or he was worried about heading home with a sunburnt neck.